Future standards for marine Ethernet networks

 • Voyage Data Recorders (VDR)

-Its Ethernet-based structure enables scalable communication with high bandwidth – essential for modern digital ships.
+Its Ethernet-based structure enables scalable communication with high bandwidth – crucial for modern digital vessels.

 What are tag blocks?

 In IEC 61162-450, tag blocks are used as metadata to authenticate and identify messages.
-These are especially important in networks with multiple devices, where clear labelling improves both performance and security.
+These are particularly important in networks with multiple devices, where clear labeling improves both performance and security.

 Examples of tag block elements: